MicrosoftDocs/playfab-docs/playfab-docs/features/automation/actions-rules/bulk-actions-for-an-entire-player-segment.md

 ---
-title: Bulk Actions for an Entire Player Segment
+title: Bulk Actions for an entire Player Segment
 author: v-thopra
 description: Describes the steps needed to create a task to perform one or more actions on every player in a segment. ms.author: v-thopra